Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Detailed Diagram of Attention Mechanisms

-(1) \textbf{Similarity Calculation}.
+In the main text (\cref{eq:selfattn}), we introduced the self-attention mechanism of MotionCLR, which utilizes different transformations of motion as inputs.
+The motion embeddings serve as both the query ($\mathbf{ Q}$), key ($\mathbf{ K}$), and value ($\mathbf{ V}$), capturing the internal relationships within the sequence of motion frames. \cref{fig:appendix_selfattn} provides a detailed mathematical visualization of this process: (1) \textbf{Similarity Calculation}.
 In the first step, the similarity between the motion embeddings at different frames is computed using the dot product, represented by $\mathbf{ S} = \mathbf{{ Q}{ K}}^\top$.
 This measurement reflects the internal relationship/similarity between different motion frames within the sequence. \cref{fig:appendix_selfattn-a} illustrates how the $\mathtt{softmax}(\cdot)$ operation is applied to the similarity matrix to determine which motion feature should be selected at a given frame $f$.
 (2) \textbf{Feature Updating}.
 Next, the similarity scores are used to weight the motion embeddings ($\mathbf{ V}$) and generate updated features $\mathbf{X'}$, as shown by the equation $\mathbf{X'} = \mathtt{softmax}(\mathbf{{ Q}{ K}}^\top/\sqrt{d})\mathbf{ V}$.
 Here, the similarity matrix applies its selection of values ($\mathbf{ V}$) to update the motion features.
 This process allows the self-attention mechanism to dynamically adjust the representation of each motion frame based on its relevance to other frames in the sequence.

 In summary, the self-attention mechanism aims to identify and emphasize the most relevant motion frames in the sequence, updating the features to enhance their representational capacity for downstream tasks.
 The most essential capability of cross-attention is to order the motion features.